 - At least one (1) seat must be held by faculty outside the College of Arts & Sciences

-- One (1) seat must be held by a representative from Student Affairs
+- One (1) seat must be held by a representative from a division other than Academic Affairs

 - Up to one (1) seat may be held by an alumnus or community member